techxagon1/smart-mobile-crypto-flow/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+how to integrate a wallet app frontend focusing on real-time intelligent automation and enhanced user experience. list of useful endpoints useful for my utility function for this app